About this course

 Access to the biblical languages (Hebrew for the Old Testament, and Greek for the New) is therefore richly rewarding in terms of increased understanding the text.
 Learning these languages can be hard work, but is always worth the effort.

-Elementary & Intermediate Biblical Hebrew; and Elementary & Intermediate New Testament Greek
+Intermediate Biblical Hebrew; and Beginners & Intermediate New Testament Greek

 These modules aim to give students a grounding in the chosen Biblical language, and a knowledge of the basic tools of translation.
 It aims to equip students to read a biblical text closely, and thereby support their learning in other subjects, in particular biblical studies.
 The modules run during the Autumn and Spring Terms, with optional reading sessions in the Summer Term.